coinbump/PhaseJumpPro/modules/core/Node2D.md

 _Example:_ A state that lasts for N seconds.

-**HasTag(string name)**: Returns true if either a GameObject tag, or a PhaseJump tag exists with a matching name.
+**HasTag(string name)**: Returns true if either a GameObject tag, or a type tag exists with a matching name.

 _Note:_ GameObject tags are defined in the Unity editor.
 PhaseJump tags are stored in the `tags` property inside `Node2D`.